starch-uk/sca-extra/PLAN.md

 ### Workflow Configuration (`.github/workflows/ci.yml`)

-The CI workflow runs on every pull request and ensures:
+The CI workflow will run on every pull request and ensure:
 1. **Code Formatting Check**: Verifies all XML rulesets are formatted with Prettier
 2. **Linting**: Checks JavaScript/TypeScript files with ESLint
 3. **Unit Tests**: Runs all test suites and ensures they pass